 Rule #3: Keep clear goals and objectives etched in your mind

-Setting your goals and objectives let you visualise your campaign’s endpoint – is it to increase your brand awareness or to change your target audience and image?
+Setting your goals and objectives allow you visualise your campaign’s endpoint.
+Is it to increase your brand awareness or to change your target audience and image?

 It’s good to set focused goals for this campaign, but they should also be one of the many building blocks to reach your brand’s overall mission.
 As a guideline, you can follow the SMART acronym when setting your goals: Specific, Measurable, Attainable, Realistic and Timely.